Fuel Network: Ethereum Rollups and Blockchain Scalability

 By focusing on these key areas, Fuel delivers a high-performance execution environment that meets the evolving needs of the Ethereum ecosystem.

-What is a Rollup Operating System?
+What is a Rollup Operating System in Ethereum?

 Fuel is a comprehensive OS for Ethereum rollups, functioning as the software layer atop Ethereum’s hardware foundation.
 It includes: